Sir Henry Wilson, 1st Baronet: Marriage

 While in Ireland Wilson began courting Cecil Mary Wray, who was two years his senior.
 Her family, who had come over to Ireland late in Elizabeth I's reign, had owned an estate called Ardamona near Lough Eske, Donegal, the profitability of which had never recovered from the Great Famine of Ireland of the 1840s.
 On 26 December 1849 two kegs of explosive were set off outside the house, after which the family only ever spent one more winter there.
-From 1850 Cecil's father George Wray had worked as a land agent, latterly for Lord Drogheda's estates in Kildare, until his death in 1878.
+From 1850 Cecil's father George Wray had worked as a land agent, latterly for the Earl of Drogheda's estates in Kildare, until his death in 1878.
 Cecil grew up in straitened circumstances, and her views on Irish politics appear to have been rather more hardline than her husband's.
 They were married on 3 October 1891.

 The Wilsons were childless.
 Wilson lavished affection on their pets (including a dog "Paddles") and other people's children.
-They gave a home to young Lord Guilford in 1895–96 and Cecil's niece Leonora ("Little Trench") from December 1902.
+They gave a home to the young 8th Earl of Guilford in 1895–1896 and Cecil's niece Leonora ("Little Trench") from December 1902.